+3.3.
 Indexation Mechanism in the Minimum Wages

-The minimum wage in Brazil was established by president Getúlio Vargas on 1 May 1940.
-The value of this minimum wage should be sufficient to ensure a basic quality of life for a person, that is, enough for the worker to pay housing expenses, and for food, health, transport, education, clothing, hygiene and leisure.
+The minimum wage in Brazil was established by the president of Getúlio Vargas on May 1, 1940.
+The value of this minimum wage should be sufficient to ensure a basic quality of life for a person, that is, enough for the worker to pay housing expenses, food, health, transport, education, clothing, hygiene and leisure.

-The evolution of the minimum wage values in Brazil can be divided into eight phases. with the first phase corresponding to the period 1940-1945, which instituted the provision that aimed to set a minimum value for the worker's survival.
+The evolution of the minimum wage values in Brazil can be divided into eight phases, the first phase corresponding to the period 1940-1945, which instituted the provision that aimed to set a minimum value for the worker's survival.
 This period showed that periodic adjustments to this minimum would be necessary to maintain its purchasing power.
-Next, there is the period 1946-1951, characterized by the lowering of wages, which practically reached the lowest real value in the country's history.
+Next, there is the period 1946-1951, characterized by the lowering of wages, which practically reached the lowest real value in its history.